robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Lily gave a quick nod.
 “Right.”

-When they got to the overlocker Lily said,
+When they got to the overlocker Lily glanced at the tearoom.

 "Oh dear.
 Your coffee has gone cold."

 He shrugged.

-"That's okay.
-It was nice of you to bring afternoon tea."
+"It was nice of you to bring afternoon tea."

 After Lily left, Mara pointed at the ledger.

-"Just a quick note: what you repaired, and why."
+"Just a quick note: *what* you repaired, and *why*."

 Charlie turned his head.

-"The *Why*.
-Because the gusset was coming apart?"
+"Because the gusset was coming apart?"

-"No, because chemise and petticoats do not always keep an actress warm."
+"No. Because chemise and petticoats do not always keep an actress warm."

 Charlie opened the ledger.